Secondaries: Introduction to Arbor Assessments

 Using a progressing grade scale, students are graded every year from the same grade set e.g. GCSE 1-9.
 For example, a student in year 9 working at level 2 might be expected to be working at level 6 by Year 11.

 This scale can be simpler to explain to parents as they can see what the student needs to work towards.
-It's used to track student's progress at key points in the academic year, analyse whether students have made a certain number of steps of progress, and easily identify students who require more support.
+It's used to track student's progress at key points in the academic year, analyse whether students have made a certain number of steps of progress, and identify students who require more support.

 example_summative_assessment.png